 1750 Wharf Road

-Located within the romantic L’Auberge Carmel, a visit to Aubergine feels a bit like a trip to Europe.
-But the food is the real draw here: executive chef Justin Cogley was named one of Food & Wine’s best new chefs of 2013 and it’s no wonder.
-He’s an eloquent and imaginative interpreter of fine seasonal ingredients and executive pastry chef Ron Mendoza—who won the reader-selected 2015 EMB Best Pastry Chef Award—delights with surprising and inventive desserts.
+Located within the romantic L’Auberge Carmel, a visit to Aubergine feels like a trip to Europe.
+Executive chef Justin Cogley was named one of Food & Wine’s best new chefs of 2013.
+He has been nominated multiple times for a James Beard award and it’s no wonder—he’s an eloquent and imaginative interpreter of fine seasonal ingredients.
+Executive pastry chef Yulanda Santos delights with stunning and inventive desserts.
 Open daily 6–9:30pm.